bouabidiMezni/Direction-Of-Arrival-Estimation/README.md

 # Direction-Of-Arrival-Estimation
-We are Imen BOUABIDI and Ameni, a telecommunication engineering students in the National Engineering School of Tunis.
+We are Imen BOUABIDI and Ameni MEZNI a telecommunication engineering students in the National Engineering School of Tunis.

 The problem of estimating direction of arrivals of multiple plane waves impinging on an arbitrary array of sensors has paid a lot of attention.
 It has played an important role in many applications including wireless communication , radar and sonar, radio astronomy,etc.